-We provide an annual base salary to each of our executive officers, including our NEOs, to compensate them for services rendered during the year.
+We provide an annual base salary to each of our executive officers, including our NEOs, to compensate each of them for services rendered during the year.
 Salaries are reviewed annually by the Compensation Committee or, at the request of the committee, the independent members of our Board, and adjusted for the ensuing year based on (i) both qualitative and quantitative factors such as company performance, job level, responsibilities and prior experience and expertise, individual performance, and future potential, (ii) internal review of the executive officer's total compensation, individually and relative to our other executive officers with similar levels of responsibility within our organization and (iii) an evaluation of the compensation levels of similarly-situated executive officers in our Compensation Peer Group and in our industry generally.

-Ms. Caltrider's base salary was established through arms' length negotiation in connection with her hire in 2022.
+Mr. Smith's base salary was established through arm's length negotiation in connection with his hire in 2023.

-In setting our other NEO's' base salaries for 2022, we considered the recommendations of the Chief Executive Officer regarding the compensation of each of the NEOs who reported directly to him, the NEOs role and responsibilities within the Company, and such other factors described above.
-We also considered the midpoint range as a general guideline for the appropriate level of base salaries but do not attempt to benchmark base salary to any specific percentile.
+In setting the salaries of our other NEOs base salaries for 2023, we considered the recommendations of the Chief Executive Officer regarding the compensation of each of the NEOs who reported directly to him, the NEOs role and responsibilities within the Company, and such other factors described above.
+We also considered the 50th percentile as a general guideline for the appropriate level of base salaries but do not attempt to benchmark base salary to any specific percentile.
 We believe that this approach to setting base salary levels allows us to be competitive, while retaining flexibility to tailor compensation based on individual circumstances.